 If you don't want to buy a giant container, however, expect to pay somewhere between $0.50 and $0.60 per ounce.

-As a rule, larger containers of coconut oil cost less per ounce and are, therefore, a better value for your money.
+As a rule, larger containers of coconut oil cost less per ounce.
+If you use coconut oil regularly, larger amounts will be a better value for your money.

 Jessica recommends that consumers don’t go “overboard” on any one type of oil, including coconut oil, as this could cause you to miss out on the benefits found in other oils.